christopher5106/christopher5106.github.io/_posts/2016-02-04-bidmach-tutorial.markdown

     res17: Array[String] = Array(0: ndepth 1 & ntrees 5, 0: ndepth 2 & ntrees 5, 0: ndepth 3 & ntrees 5, 0: ndepth 4 & ntrees 5, 0: ndepth 5 & ntrees 5, 0: ndepth 1 & ntrees 10, 0: ndepth 2 & ntrees 10, 1: ndepth 3 & ntrees 10, 1: ndepth 4 & ntrees 10, 1: ndepth 5 & ntrees 10, 1: ndepth 1 & ntrees 20, 1: ndepth 2 & ntrees 20, 1: ndepth 3 & ntrees 20, 1: ndepth 4 & ntrees 20, 1: ndepth 5 & ntrees 20)

-It is a very simple example, to show how to set up a cluster of GPU powered by BIDMach, but a normal hyperparameter tuning would evaluate the results of each set of hyperparameter and gather back the answer.
+It is a very simple example, to show how to set up a cluster of GPU powered by BIDMach, but a normal hyperparameter tuning would evaluate the results for each set of hyperparameter and gather back the answer.

 The hyperparameters have been placed in a RDD (Spark resilient dataset) distributed across the cluster :

     hyperparamRDD: org.apache.spark.rdd.RDD[BIDMat.IMat] = ParallelCollectionRDD[1] at parallelize at <console>:40

 In the last directory */home/ec2-user/spark-1.6.0/work/app-20160215174421-0026/0/* I can find all the temporary files linked to the job.
-Up to you to set all that in a better directory such as on the other mount for example `/mnt`... !
+Up to you to set all that in a more appropriate directory such as `/mnt`... !
 My demo is done.

 **Well done!**